-FIGHT OR FLIGHT?
+04FIGHT OR FLIGHT?

 Companies such as Amazon find it easier to provide rapid, seamless experiences because of their wealth of data, company set-up and infrastructure.
 But how do those organisations that are smaller keep up with this consumer demand?
 This raises the question of whether brands should partner with the bigger players or remain independent to meet consumer demands.

-BUILD LOYALTIES SOONER RATHER THAN LATER

-TEAM WORK MAKES THE DREAM WORK

-As more technology providers (Amazon, Apple, Samsung, etc.) continue to work both with each other and other brands, we will start to see the ecosystem expand and adoption rates increase.
-Brands should think of ways in which partnerships will be fruitful from both a B2B and
+05 BUILD LOYALTIES SOONER RATHER THAN LATER This level of automation potentially leads to a scenario where systems make decisions on behalf of people.
+With this outcome, how do brands ensure they are kept top of mind and remain the product of choice?
+Working to increase brand awareness now will pay off later.
+06TEAM WORK MAKES THE DREAM WORK As more technology providers (Amazon, Apple, Samsung, etc.) continue to work both with each other and other brands, we will start to see the ecosystem expand and adoption rates increase.
+Brands should think of ways in which partnerships will be fruitful from both a B2B and B2C perspective.
+07CONTROL MATTERS It's human nature to want to feel in control of a situation.

-CONTROL MATTERS

-It's human nature to want to feel in control of a situation.
 As processes become more automated, think about how you can ensure people feel as if they are still running the show, rather than it being run despite them.

-OOK WHO'S

-DS SAVED

-Andy Hill Head of Food Creative.
-Content and Comms.
+Andy Hill Head of Food Creative, Content and Comms.